jameshaydon/lawvere/README.md

 "Player {.leader} is winning by {.delta} points!"
 ```

 - Compile to any category.
 Target any category that has structures corresponding to the programming features you use ([cartesian closed](https://ncatlab.org/nlab/show/cartesian+closed+category), [distributive](https://ncatlab.org/nlab/show/distributive+category), etc.).
-Comes with is an evaluator in Haskell and a compiler to JavaScript.
+- Comes with is an evaluator in Haskell, a [compiler to JavaScript](#compiling-to-javascript), and a "bytecode" compiler to a [categorical abstract machine](#the-categorical-abstract-machine).
 - Effect system based on freely generated effect categories.
 - Point free functional programming (no lambdas); a categorical take on concatenative programming.